nathanhleung/install-peerdeps/README.md

 ## Why

-It's true that on Linux you can run something like this to automatically install peerDeps (taken from [AirBnb's eslint config repo](https://github.com/airbnb/javascript)):
+It's true that on Linux you can run something like this to automatically install peerDeps (taken from [Airbnb's eslint config repo](https://github.com/airbnb/javascript)):

 ```
 (